 The Complex Activity Dataset extends beyond these datasets by considering the compositional aspect of the activity in terms of the entities created by the actions involved in each step.
-The activities are classified into two general categories: Kitchen and Crafts, each with 8 separate video sequences captured from two externally synced and calibrated active sensors: 1) the Kinect which provides RGB-Depth and 2) a Swissranger SR4000 Time of Flight camera which provides Intensity(Grayscale)-Depth.
-The Kinect camera is positioned frontal-parallel at a distance of $\approx 6m$ from the actor so that we can track the entire body motion, while the SR4000 is positioned ≈ 1.5 m from the actor on the side so that hand-actions and objects can be clearly seen (see Fig. 2).
+The activities are classified into two general categories: Kitchen and Crafts, each with eight separate video sequences captured from two externally synced and calibrated active sensors: 1) the Kinect which provides RGB-Depth and 2) a Swissranger SR4000 Time of Flight camera which provides Intensity(Grayscale)-Depth.
+The Kinect camera is positioned frontal-parallel at a distance of $\approx 6 \text{m}$ from the actor so that we can track the entire body motion, while the SR4000 is positioned ≈ 1.5 m from the actor on the side so that hand-actions and objects can be clearly seen (see Fig. 2).
 In total, there are 16 video sequences made from different combinations of activities and objects.
-The sequences are fully annotated with of the names of relevant objects and manipulative actions for evaluation and training purposes.
 The list of activities, actions and objects considered are summarized in Table I. Sample sequences from the dataset are available in the supplementary material1.